DariusNetX/BagBrain-Dashboard/replit.md

-✓ Fixed bottom dashboard character display by updating BagBrainCharacters to use bagbrain-results.png ✓ Replaced non-functional new-bagbrain.png reference with working character image ✓ Maintained progressive loading with emoji fallback and error handling
+✓ Fixed bottom dashboard character display by updating BagBrainCharacters to use bagbrain-results.png ✓ Replaced non-functional new-bagbrain.png reference with working character image ✓ Maintained progressive loading with emoji fallback and error handling ✓ Resized Results page character from w-48/64 to w-24/32 for better viewport fit ✓ Reduced bottom margin from mb-8 to mb-6 for improved page spacing